 This Resolution acts on the attached Wildfire Safety Division's (WSD) conditional approval of Wildfire Mitigation Plan (WMP) submitted by San Diego Gas & Electric Company (SDG&E) on February 7, 2020.
 The Resolution finds that SDG&E is in compliance, subject to conditions, with the requirements for WMPs set forth in Assembly Bill (AB) 1054, codified at Public Utilities Code (Pub.
 Util.
 Code) Section 8386(c) and the WMP Guidelines issued by the Commission to electrical corporations.
-Section 8386(a) requires that electrical corporations' WMPs contain 22 elements; the full list of elements appears in Appendix E to this Resolution.
+Section 8386 requires that electrical corporations' WMPs contain 22 elements; the full list of elements appears in Appendix E to this Resolution.

 There are three possible actions for the WSD and Commission in response to any electrical corporation's WMP: approval, denial, or approval with conditions.
 In the case of the WMP resolved here, we ratify the WSD's action to approve the SDG&E's WMP with conditions.
-To the extent we do not impose conditions on elements of the WMP, that element is approved.
+To the extent we do not impose conditions on elements of the WMP, those elements are approved as plan components.
+This approval does not relieve the electrical corporation from any and all otherwise applicable permitting, ratemaking, or other legal and regulatory obligations.